 - A Field Guide for Science Writers: The Official Guide of the National Association of Science Writers.
 Deborah Blum, Mary Knudson, & Robin Marantz Henig, eds.
 (2005)

-- Best American Science and Nature Writing, series editor, Tim Folger, published annually by Houghton-Mifflin.
+- Best American Science and Nature Writing, series editor, Jaime Green, published annually by Houghton Mifflin Harcourt.